Luciee246/cart253/topics/mod-jam/planning.md

 The experience:

 > The user controls a frog at the bottom of the screen, they can shoot out the frog's tongue and catch a fly which is moving on the screen.
 If the tongue hits the fly it gets eaten.
-If the frog eats a firefly, the user gets a strike.
+If the frog eats a firefly or misses a fly, the user gets a strike.
 Three strikes and you're out!
+Type "frog" to start!

 ## Breaking it down

 Basic things to do:

-- Add a strike variable
+- Add a strike variable // DONE
-- Add sound for flies
+- Add sound for flies // DONE
-- Lose screen: try again button and fun facts about frogs
+- Lose screen: try again button and fun facts about frogs // DONE
 - Start screen: start and instructions // DONE
 - Add a firefly // DONE
 - Fly moves in a small sine // DONE